OneSignalDevelopers/unsubscribe-page-sample/README.md

 ## Custom Unsubscribe Button Demo

-The [Unsubscribe Button demo](./unsubscribe-button.html) illustrates implementing a custom email unsubscribe feature using a button and OneSignal's API.
+The [button demo](./unsubscribe-button.html) illustrates implementing a custom email unsubscribe feature using a button and OneSignal's API.
 Below are the key components:

 ### HTML Structure